What is the EU ETS and how does it work?

 Key takeaway

-The EU ETS carbon price at €68/t in 2026 is a genuine signal of the cost of carbon in Europe's regulated sectors.
+The EU ETS carbon price is a genuine signal of the cost of carbon in Europe's regulated sectors.
 For businesses in covered industries, it is a material operating cost.
-For businesses outside those sectors, it feeds through via electricity prices and, from 2026, via CBAM for importers of carbon-intensive materials.
+For businesses outside those sectors, it feeds through via electricity prices, from 2026 via CBAM for importers of carbon-intensive materials, and from 2028 through EU ETS2 for buildings, road transport and additional sectors.
 Aviation readers should also compare CORSIA vs EU ETS, because eligible emissions units and allowances follow different rules.